izzeddin62/alu-shell/io_redirections_and_filters/README.md

 The script writes into the file `ls_cwd_content` the result of the command ls -la.
 ### 9-duplicate_last_line
 The script duplicates the last line of the file iacta.
+### 10-no_more_js
+The script deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.